The Cosmic Distance Scale

 Distance is a useful tool on the galactic scale.
-If you can measure the average speed of stars as they move around the Galactic Center, and their distance from the Galactic Center, you can make a plot called a "rotation curve".
-The rotation curve, which describes the motion of the Galaxy can be used to determine the amount of mass a given distance from the center.
-The predicted rotation curves for many galaxies (in particular, spiral galaxies like the Milky Way) don't match the observed ones - astronomers generally accept Dark Matter as an explanation for this discrepancy.
-It was using rotation curves that the Dark Matter.
-It is thought that these galaxies consist of a large, round halo of dark matter, with the visible matter concentrated in a disc at its center.
+If you can measure the average speed of stars as they move around the Galactic Center and their distance from the Galactic Center, you can make a plot called a "rotation curve".
+The rotation curve, which describes the motion of the galaxy can be used to determine the amount of mass within a given radius from the center.
+The predicted rotation curves for many galaxies (in particular, spiral galaxies like the Milky Way) don't match the observed ones, which led to the discovery of dark matter as an explanation for this discrepancy.
+It is thought that these galaxies consist of a large, round halo of dark matter, with the visible matter concentrated in a disk at its center.

 The Voyager spacecraft is traveling away from the Sun at a rate of 17.3 km/s.
 If Voyager were to travel to the center of our Galaxy, it would take more than 450,000,000 years to travel the 8 kpc.
 If it could travel at the speed of light, an impossibility due to Special Relativity, it would still take over 26,000 years to arrive!

-At 17.3 km/s, it would take Voyager over1,700,000,000 years to traverse the entire length of the Milky Way Galaxy.
+At 17.3 km/s, it would take Voyager over1,700,000,000 years to traverse the entire length of the Milky Way.
 Even traveling at the speed of light, it would take nearly a hundred thousand years!